 While there have been no dramatic advances recently in allergy treatment, experts say if you are allergy-prone, you can take a number of...

 Dust allergy symptoms are similar to those of pollen allergies:

 Dust mites like to eat dead skin from pets and humans.
 You probably shed enough skin a day to feed a million dust mites.
-Flakes of dead skin in carpeting, beds, and furniture are like snacks for dust mites.
-What Causes Dust Allergies?
+Flakes of dead skin in carpeting, beds, and furniture are like tasty snacks for them.

 Both cockroaches and pet dander are common allergy triggers, too.
 Cockroach waste, saliva, and body parts are a problem in some homes, particularly in the southern U.S.

-How Can I Prevent Dust Allergy Symptoms?
+How Can I Prevent Symptoms?

-The best strategy is to reduce your exposure to dust.
-Large numbers of dust mites can gather in mattresses, bedding, and upholstered furniture.
+The best strategy is to limit your exposure to dust.

 Start in the bedroom, where you probably spend the most time.
-Wear a mask while cleaning.
+Large numbers of dust mites can gather in mattresses, bedding, and upholstered furniture.

 Bedroom Dust-Busting Tips